hyling/kean.github.io/_posts/2017-11-10-codable-tips-and-tricks.markdown

 # 3. Safely Decoding Enums

 Swift has a great support for decoding (and encoding) enums.
-In many cases all you need to do is to just declare a `Decodable` conformance which gets synthesized automatically by a compiler (the enum raw type must be either `String` or `Int`).
+In many cases, all you need to do is to just declare a `Decodable` conformance which gets synthesized automatically by a compiler (the enum raw type must be either `String` or `Int`).

 Suppose you're building a system that displays all your devices on a map.
 A device has a `location` (required) and `system` (required) which it's running.